lethanhson9901/shopDEV-python/README.md

 4. **Run the Application**

-To start the server, navigate to the project directory and run:
+To start the server, navigate to the project directory and run: (I'm using Python 3.10.12)

 ```bash
 python3 server.py